carlorizzante/systematic-program-design-final-problems/README.md

 Data doesn't necessarily have to reference itself.
 When within our data definition an entity refers to an other, we say there is a "reference".
 Reference allows for the creation of even more complex data structures.

 ## 05a.
 Naturals
+Being able to nimbly work with numbers is an essential skill for a developer.
+This section exposes some basic techniques and perhaps not immediately aspects of handling and manipulating numbers.

-An interesting experiment redefining a custom set of Natural numbers (more precisely an equivalent representation) and relative methods to work with it.
+The file "pseudo-naturals.rkt" shows an interesting experiment where a custom set of Natural numbers (more precisely an equivalent representation) is used as a base for a set of dedicated methods.

 ## 05b.
 Helpers
 Helpers are usually quite generic functions designed with the purpose to support and enhance other more specific functions.
 Helpers are key for abstraction.